-In collaboration with the University Museum of Zoology and conservation partners across Cambridge, the Botanic Garden held Bioblitz events in 2011 and 2012, during which experts and the visiting public join forces to discover, identify and record species resident or passing through.
+In collaboration with the University Museum of Zoology and conservation partners across Cambridge, the Botanic Garden held Bioblitz events in 2011, 2012, 2015, 2019 and 2020 during which experts and the visiting public join forces to discover, identify and record species resident or passing through.